Running the test

 This chapter will guide you through the process of generating and executing a security test set.
 The test set will be constructed using the test policy and baseline request you created earlier.
 Upon the completion of all necessary steps, you will find an XSS vulnerability as a result of your testing.

 To begin application security testing, a test run should be created.
 Test run describes a one-time vulnerability testing process.
 Each test run has a unique identifier, which is crucial for correct FAST operation.
-When you create a test run, a test run ID and test policy are sent to the FAST proxy node.
-Then the security testing process is started on the proxy node.
+When you create a test run, a test run ID and test policy are sent to the FAST node.
+Then the security testing process is started on the node.

 FAST generates and executes a security test set in the following way:

-The proxy node transparently proxies all the incoming requests until the test policy and the test run ID are sent to it.
+The node transparently proxies all the incoming requests until the test policy and the test run ID are sent to it.

-Given that the test run is created and run, the FAST proxy node will receive the test policy and the test run ID from the Wallarm cloud.
+Given that the test run is created and run, the FAST node will receive the test policy and the test run ID from the Wallarm cloud.

 - The marked request is saved to the Wallarm cloud

 - The initial baseline request is sent to the target application unmodified

 This process is often referred to as baseline requests recording.
 You could stop the recording either from the web interface of the cloud or by making an API call to the Wallarm API.
 The node will continue sending initial baselines to the target application.